Stability

 }

-Every plugin carries its identity:
+Every plugin declares its API version:

 pub const CURRENT_PLUGIN_API_VERSION: u32 = 1;